Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Assisting with breathing

-Labor and delivery nurses also monitor the patient’s health and well-being throughout the process.
+Labor and delivery nurses also monitor the mother and baby’s health and well-being.

 Be Calm, Reassuring, and Encouraging